rainbowdashlabs/sql-java/docs/02/select.md

 Tables can have aliases too.
 You won't need them now, but in general those are defined right behind the table name.

 Those are used to define a unique table name when you use multiple tables.
-It is also used to abreviate long table names, when you need to use the name explicitly.
+It is also used to abbreviate long table names, when you need to use the name explicitly.

 ```sql